Decoherence-free algebras in quantum dynamics: Choi-Effros decoherence-free algebra

 \end{proof}

 \begin{Remark} Importantly, $(\Nstar , \star , \| \cdot \|)$ is not generally a $C^\ast$-algebra, as it does not satisfy the $C^\ast$-identity, see Example~\ref{ex_1}. \end{Remark}

 Once the algebraic structure of $\Nstar$ has been understood, we can delve into its connection with $\Attr(\Phi)$ and $\mathcal{N}$.
-First, the space $\Nstar$ reduces to $\mathcal{N}$ in the faithful case, as the following proposition shows. \begin{Proposition} Let $\Phi$ be a faithful UCP map.
+In this respect, the next theorem shows that the space $\Nstar$ reduces to $\mathcal{N}$ in the faithful case and, importantly, $\Nstar$ allows to characterize faithful UCP maps in terms of their multiplicative properties. \begin{Theorem}[Multiplicative characterization of faithfulness] Let $\Phi$ be a UCP map with attractor subspace $\Attr(\Phi)$ and Choi-Effros decoherence-free algebra $\Nstar$.
 Then